-Weather Analysis and Forecast end of semester project - ATMS 103
+Weather Analysis and Forecast end of semester project - ATMS 113

 Prof. Miller has been giving a weather analysis and forecast discussion for Asheville, NC throughout the semester, generally on Mondays.
-Your group will be expected to make a similar presentation for a city in the lower 48 states in the U.S. You'll be giving an analysis of the weather that occurred over the 24 hour period from 1200 UTC 28 November - 1200 UTC 29 November 2016 and then give a 48 hour forecast for the period 1200 UTC 29 November - 1200 UTC 1 December 2016 at your location of interest.
+Your group will be expected to make a similar presentation for a city in the lower 48 states in the U.S. You'll be giving an analysis of the weather that occurred over the 24 hour period from 1200 UTC 28 November - 1200 UTC 29 November 2021 and then give a 48 hour forecast for the period 1200 UTC 29 November - 1200 UTC 01 December 2021 at your location of interest.

 A brief analysis of the large-scale weather features on the SLP, 500, and 300 hPa level maps is required, being certain to highlight the features relevant to your chosen city over the past 24 hours.
-You'll also be expected to give the wind speed (miles per hour) and wind direction (N, NE, E, SE, S, SW, W, NW) analysis valid at 1800 UTC on 28 November, the maximum temperature analysis on 28 November, the minimum temperature analysis on 29 November, and the observed 24-h accumulated precipitation amount (liquid equivalent) from 1200 UTC 28 November - 1200 UTC 29 November 2016.
+You'll also be expected to give the wind speed (miles per hour) and wind direction (N, NE, E, SE, S, SW, W, NW) analysis valid at 1800 UTC on 28 November, the maximum temperature analysis on 28 November, the minimum temperature analysis on 29 November, and the observed 24-h accumulated precipitation amount (liquid equivalent) from 1200 UTC 28 November - 1200 UTC 29 November 2021.

 A brief overview of the predicted large-scale weather features on the SLP, 500, and 300 hPa level maps is required, being certain to highlight the features relevant to your chosen city over the next 48 hours.
-You'll also be expected to give the wind speed (miles per hour) and wind direction (N, NE, E, SE, S, SW, W, NW) forecast valid at 1800 UTC on 29 and 30 November 2016, the maximum temperature forecast on 29 and 30 November, the minimum temperature forecast on 30 November and 1 December 2016, and the predicted 24-h accumulated precipitation amount (liquid equivalent) from 1200 UTC 29 November - 1200 UTC 30 November 2016 and from 1200 UTC 30 November - 1200 UTC 1 December 2016.
+You'll also be expected to give the wind speed (miles per hour) and wind direction (N, NE, E, SE, S, SW, W, NW) forecast valid at 1800 UTC on 29 and 30 November 2021, the maximum temperature forecast on 29 and 30 November, the minimum temperature forecast on 30 November and 01 December 2021, and the predicted 24-h accumulated precipitation amount (liquid equivalent) from 1200 UTC 29 November - 1200 UTC 30 November 2021 and from 1200 UTC 30 November - 1200 UTC 01 December 2021.

 A thorough weather analysis and forecasting discussion should require the presentation to last between ten and fifteen minutes (no longer than 15 minutes).
-Two of the three team members will make the presentation (person #1; analysis, person #2; forecast) in front of the class and the third team member will compose a typed two page double-spaced summary of the analysis and forecast for the particular city.
-Each team will hand in electronic versions of their PowerPoint weather analysis and forecast presentation and their one page analysis and forecast summary on Tuesday, November 29, 2016.
+One or two team member(s) will make the presentation [if a three-person group; person #1; analysis, person #2; forecast] in front of the class and one team member will compose a typed one page double-spaced summary of the analysis and forecast for the particular city.
+Each team will hand in electronic versions of their PowerPoint weather analysis and forecast presentation and their one page analysis and forecast summary on Monday, November 29, 2021.
 Each team will make a forecast for a unique city.
-Please let me know which city your group will be creating a forecast for by 17 November so that we don't have duplicate forecasts.
+Please let me know which city your group will be creating a forecast for by 17 November so that we do not have duplicate forecasts.